Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 response you receive from GET.

 #### The `/environments` Endpoint

-When you GET this endpoint, the server returns a list of the environments, the machines in each of those environments, and the default environment to apply to all other machines.
+When you GET this endpoint, the server returns a list of the environments, and the machines in each of those environments.

 When you PUT with the same format of data, all of the environment data on the server is overwritten with whatever you PUT.

+#### The `/environment/default` Endpoint
+Allows you to GET and PUT the name of the environment to use for all machines that are not listed in one of the environments.
+Note that this only applies if the client application does not supply an environment when it requests configuration data.